History Enrichment Program

 - Opportunity for schools to align with the recommendations of the 2012 Parliamentary Inquiry into Gifted and Talented Students.

-- Forging a working relationship with Federation University and the History Teachers’ Association of Victoria.
+- Forged a working relationship with Federation University and the History Teachers’ Association of Victoria.

 - Access to the HTAV gifted and talented resource website.